LOtting/COG-01/nodejs/homework.md

 ```
 with Nodejs.

-But before you have to make this file executable (x) with
+But before you have to make this file e(x)ecutable with
 ```shell
 $ chmod u+x ./convert.js
 ```